Kickle/Docs/Docs/features/application.md

 * __Office preferences__: for an easy open and save file experience, we recommend deactivating the "backstage mode" in the save options.
 <!-- TODO force kickle explorer handling in all cases -->

-* __Powerpoint__: Instead of using the fullscreen slideshow view, we encourage users to try the "reading view".
+* __Powerpoint__: instead of using the fullscreen slideshow view, we encourage users to try the "reading view".
 In this mode, the Powerpoint presentation will take place through Kickle as a regular application, allowing for annotation and a view of remote collaborators.
 ![Reading-view](../img/app_readingview.png)

 * __Polycom RealDesktop Presence__: by default when the application is closed, it is actually minimized in the system tray.
 In order for Kickle to behave well, this feature needs to be deactivated following installation of the application.
 Then, edit the following registry key: `HKCU\SOFTWARE\Polycom\RealPresence Desktop` and set the value `ExitOnClick` to `TRUE`.
 <!-- `HKLM\SOFTWARE\Wow6432Node\Polycom\RealPresence\Desktop` S-1-5-21-XXXX-500 -->

 ## Shortcuts
-During the installation of applications, the corresponding extension files are associated with the new application.
-Kickle's files explorer will automatically detect an association between them and the associated files will appear in the file hierarchy.
+Kickle's files explorer automatically detects file types associations, files appear in the file hierarchy only if an application is associated to the corresponding type.

 ![Voila](../img/app_shortcuts.png)